openvinotoolkit/model_server/deploy/README.md

 ## Assigning Resource Specs

-You can restrict assigned cluster resources to the OVMS container but setting the parameter `resources`.
+You can restrict assigned cluster resources to the OVMS container by setting the parameter `resources`.
 By default, there are no restrictions but that parameter could be used to reduce the CPU and memory allocation.
 Below is the snippet example from the values.yaml file:
 ```yaml
 resources: